Teradata/developer-resources/quickstarts/manage-data/use-dagster-with-teradata-vantage.md

 ### 2. Execute Multiple Queries (`execute_queries`)

-This operation executes a series of SQL queries within Teradata VantageCloud Lake.
+This operation executes a series of SQL queries within Teradata Vantage.

 **Args:**
 - `sql_queries` (Sequence[str]) – List of queries to be executed in series.